pdf-raku/PDF-API6/README.md

 - bleed-box -- the region to which the page contents needs to be clipped when output in a production environment.
 - art-box -- for general use

-`bleed` is a convenience method for setting up or showing a bleed gutter area surrounding the crop-box.
-It should usually be set up after the crop box.
+`bleed` is a convenience method for setting up or showing a bleed gutter area surrounding the trim-box.
+It should usually be set up after the trim box.

 Example:
 ```